 The Genesis Open was changed to "the Genesis Invitational", which meant increased prize money and a list of invited players.

-The Riviera Country Club (RCC) will again be hosting PGA Tour tournaments this quarter. four days from XNUMX February XNUMXth to XNUMXth.
-From this time, the name of the tournament will be changed to "Invitational Match", and the total prize money and the rating of the tournament will also increase.
+The PGA Tour tournament will be held at The Riviera Country Club (RCC) again this term.
+Four days from February 2020 to 13th in 16.
+From this time, the name of the tournament will change as an "invited match", and the total prize money and tournament rating will increase.

 The new name is "The Genesis Invitational."
-Only XNUMX invited players can participate.
-The total prize money is $ XNUMX million, which is $ XNUMX million higher than the previous "Genesis Open".
-The winner will receive a $ XNUMX prize plus a three-year seed, one year more than usual.
+Only 120 invited players can participate.
+The total prize money is $ 190 million, which is $ 930 million higher than the previous "Genesis Open".
+The winner will receive a $ 10 prize plus a three-year seed, one year more than usual.
 The rating will be upgraded to the third invitational tour of the tour, equivalent to "The Memorial Tournament" sponsored by Jack Niklas, which is the preparatory battle for the US Open Championship, and "Arnold Palmer Invitational".

-Tiger Woods, born and raised on the outskirts of Los Angeles, made his PGA tour debut at the age of XNUMX at The Riviera Country Club.
-Tiger, host of the tournament since XNUMX, described the upgrade to the invitation match as "very honorable."
+Tiger Woods, born and raised on the outskirts of Los Angeles, made his PGA tour debut at the age of 16 at The Riviera Country Club.
+Tiger, who has been hosting the tournament since 2017, says the upgrade to an invitation match is "very honorable."

 * The following broadcast schedule is in Japan time.